-To fulfil the specific entry to be admitted to doctoral education in Subject Matter Education with a specialization in mathematics, science or technology, the applicant must have basic qualifications, and a minimum of 90 ECTS in the disciplinary subject, including its didactics, of the chosen specialization.
+In order to meet the requirement for special eligibility to be admitted to doctoral education in Subject Matter Education with a focus on mathematics, science and technology, the applicant must have basic qualifications, and a minimum of 90 ECTS credits in the subject of the chosen specialization.
 The degree must include a degree project.